 Amphibians and reptiles are collectively known as herpetofauna and are key indicators of the health of our environment.
 Thirteen species of native terrestrial reptiles live in the UK and eleven of these species occur in Wales.
 Amphibians and reptiles are found across a wide variety of habitats in Wales and their distribution is largely defined by climate and vegetation structure.
 In addition, ponds and slow moving water courses are important breeding sites for amphibians and feeding areas for grass snake, newts and the tadpoles of frogs, toads and newts.

 Community Engagement in Amphibian and Reptile Conservation across Wales (Welsh Dragons Project) is a project that commenced in 2012 which provides opportunities for people to engage with amphibians and reptiles, promotes the recording of amphibian and reptile sightings by the public and gets them involved in restoring and creating habitats for Welsh reptiles and amphibians.
 The Million Ponds Project has helped to create over 1000 ponds to benefit amphibians across England and Wales over the past 5 years.
 Modelling work to identify areas of lower impact for development and quantify likely impacts of development on great crested newt populations has been carried out by Amphibian and Reptile Conservation with support from Natural Resources across the range of the species in north and central Wales.
 The methods are transferable to other species and the intention is to extend the work across south Wales.

-Adder Vipera berus, Common frog Rana temporaria, Grass snake Natrix natrix, Common toad Bufo bufo, Slow worm Anguis fragilis Natterjack toad Epidalea calamita, Great crested newt Triturus cristatus, Palmate newt Lissotriton helveticus, Smooth newt Lissotriton vulgaris, Common lizard Zootoca vivipara, Sand lizard Lacerta agilis
+Adder Vipera berus, Common frog Rana temporaria, Grass snake Natrix helvetica, Common toad Bufo bufo, Slow worm Anguis fragilis Natterjack toad Epidalea calamita, Great crested newt Triturus cristatus, Palmate newt Lissotriton helveticus, Smooth newt Lissotriton vulgaris, Common lizard Zootoca vivipara, Sand lizard Lacerta agilis